evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_3wt/_index.md

 The [EPA range](../../../../guides/understandingrange/epa/) is 393 miles (632 km).
 The consumption is 2.1mi/kWh for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 350 kW.
 Charging from 0% to 100% takes approximately 124 minutes, while a more typical charging scenario from 10% to 80% takes 43 minutes with an average charging speed at 186 kW.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 62%, resulting in an actual charge speed, including time loss, of 240kW.
-Each charge session would take 29 minutes and 2 seconds.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 62%.
+This results in an effective charging speed, including time lost, of 240 kW, with each charging session taking about 29 minutes and 2 seconds..

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 35kWh/100km, 1000km will take 9 hours and 1 minutes.
 This trip will require two charge session(s) charging from 1% to 44%.
 The total time lost for charging up the battery will be 41 minutes.